 Bhed, or the ultimate resolve, is often war in case of politics and diplomacy.
 No country is ready for war today.
 In ancient times, wars were fought on allocated fields.
 Today, there are no holds on where war can come from.
 Such a war is not something we are ready to face.
 Nobody wants war – the despots and religious fanatics, too, wouldn’t want war if they knew its absolute consequences.

-The Art of War by Sun Tzu, deals directly only with Bhed – war.
+The Art of War by Sun Tzu deals directly only with Bhed – war.
 Given the fact that Kautilya speaks of three major approaches before the war, it must have made him appear practical and wise to any sane being.
-His work has not been recognised in the West because it is in Sanskrit.
+His work has not been recognized in the West because it is in Sanskrit.
 Most of the translations available are by people who’ve little or no idea of administration, management, politics, diplomacy, or even war.
 Besides, most who know Sanskrit don’t know English or vice versa.
 Those who know both, often have problems with translating skills.
 The resulting work is often boring to read.